I am a self-taught full-stack GIS Developer

 I graduated with distinction

-GIS methods to improve estimates of agricultural water-use.
-I
+to improve estimates of agricultural water-use.
+I have been formally

-as a bike mechanic, warehouse laborer, bartender, GIS analyst,
+In past years, I've worked as a bike mechanic, warehouse laborer, bartender, hydrological technican,

 research analyst, community-farm worker, movie critic, youth rock-climbing coach, and volunteer